 Made with sweetened ricotta cheese, this dip is exactly like the filling you would expect from a classic Italian bakery.

-Make sure you drain the ricotta and whip everything together until perfectly smooth.
+Be sure you drain the ricotta and whip everything together until perfectly smooth.

-Serve with cookies or sliced fruits.
+Serve it with cookies or sliced fruits.

 Made with just pureed fruit and a simple syrup of water and sugar, you won’t believe how good these are.